Farm Arcadia

 • Your email

 I keep a list of potential buyers (see the bottom of this page).
 No deposit is required to be included on the potential buyer list.
 I have already contacted the dairy where I purchase calves to let them know I am purchasing a group again this year.
-I have requested my pick-up date for Saturday April 26, but this will not be confirmed until the end of March.
+I have not requested a specific date for 2026 yet and when I do have a date, it is subject to change (been delayed a week twice before).
 I am working with the dairy to select the week when they expect to have the most A2A2 heifer calves available.

 Prices